|

-Navigation: The graphical user interface > Circuit Objects > Customizing Components >
+<< Click to Display Table of Contents >> Navigation: The graphical user interface > Circuit Objects > Customizing Components > Line/Cable dialog |

-To use the built-in line/cable module of ATPDraw the user must first select the LCC under Line/Cable item in the selection menu.
-The number of phases are specified within the dialog box (#Ph) with three phases as default.
+The number of phases are specified in the dialog box (#Phases).
 From version 7, an integer number (2G=2147483647) of phases is supported, in 3-phase or single-phase view.
 A single support file LCC.SUP is the basis for all LCC objects.
-Clicking on this component will bring up a special input dialog box called the Line/cable dialog.

 An LCC object can be a template and used by a component called LCC section (LCC_).
 When an LCC object is a template is is not written to the ATP file, has no node connections and 'template' is written in the icon.
-The LCC section object have length, freq and rho data parameter and this automatically replaces the standard parameters given in the LCC template.
-In the LCC section object, the user has to select the template and also give name to the UseAs string.
-The final lib-file will get the name template_useas.lib.
+The LCC section object have Length, Freq and Rho data parameter and this optionally (v7.5 allows the user to inherit the Freq and Rho data of the template) replaces the standard parameters given in the LCC template.
+In the LCC section object, the user has to select the template and optionally give name to the UseAs string.
+The final pch-file will get the name template_useas.pch (if no UseAs name is given a unique number will be assign to it).
 When the LCC template object changes, the icon of LCC section objects are automatically updated.
-New lib-files will be created when ATP is executed (F2) when either the template object or the line section length have changed.
-Using the Internal Parser all data in the LCC object can be given a Variable name assigned globally and in this way monitor the effect of parameter changes.
+Se also the LCC section dialog.

 When the required data are specified the user can close the dialog by clicking on OK.
-This will store the specified data internally in the data structure, and if several LCC objects share the same name the data is also copied to them.
-The name is set under System type and is shown in the dialog header.
-The user can also export the data to the disk library for later import.
-The default extension is alc file (atpdraw line/cable) and the preferred location is the /LCC directory.
-The user is also asked if ATP should be executed to produce the required atp, punch and lib files under ResultDir.
-If the user answers No on the this question, ATP is not executed, and the user is prompted again later when creating the final ATP file under ATP|Make file or ATP|Run ATP.
-The user can also modify the icon of line/cable (Edit icon), but this is overwritten if the number of phases #Ph is changed since the default icon then is reloaded.
+This will store the specified data internally in the data structure.
+If there are changes in the model, the user is asked if a new model should be executed to produce the required punch file or internal data.
+If the user answers No to this question, the model is created when writing the final ATP file under ATP|Make file or ATP|Run ATP.
+The user can also modify the icon of line/cable (Edit icon), but this is overwritten if the number of phases #Phases is changed since the default icon then is reloaded.

 It is very important to ensure a correct ATP installation and setup of the ATP command in ATPDraw.
 This is done under Tools|Options under Preferences.
 It is recommended to use batch files.
 Two such files will be distributed with ATPDraw (runATP_G for the recommended GNU version and runATP_W for the Watcom versions).
 If the setup of ATP is incorrect, line and cable models will not be produced.
 When creating a Noda line/cable model the Armafit program is executed automatically to create the required lib-file.
 The Armafit command is specified under Tools|Options under Preferences.
 The batch file runAF.bat is distributed with ATPDraw.
 Since all files are written to ResultDir, the ATP|Settings/Format $Suffix and $Prefix cards could always be inserted.